Castle Vale: Planning

-At the end of World War II, one third of housing within Birmingham was declared unfit for habitation and a major construction programme was needed to deal with problem.
+At the end of World War II, one third of housing within Birmingham was declared unfit for habitation and a major construction programme was needed to deal with the problem.
 By 1950, Birmingham City Council had been constructing municipal housing to accommodate the rising population of Birmingham and to accommodate those who had been displaced by the slum clearances in the inner-city areas of the city, similar to the process which had started some 30 years earlier when the first council houses were built.
 Municipal house construction developed into high-rise construction in the mid-1950s with the guidance of Alwyn Sheppard Fidler, the City Architect of Birmingham.
 By 1962, however, the city council was demolishing more houses than it was constructing and Fidler urged the council to adopt the French Camus system which consisted of housing at a density of approximately 50 houses per hectare and 80 people per acre.
 The council refused this and demanded 48 homes per hectare with 75 people per acre.
 In a final attempt to convince the council, he proposed a 'garden city' layout for the Castle Bromwich Airfield site in 1963.
 This too was rejected and, as a result, Fidler resigned from his position.
 He was quickly succeeded by J. R. Sheridan-Shedden, the deputy City Architect who held the position temporarily.
 Upon taking the position, he designed a revised masterplan for the Castle Bromwich Airfield estate.
 The new masterplan used the Radburn Layout which consisted of super-blocks of housing, schools, retail and offices around a communal open space, a concept which was created by Clarence Stein in Radburn, New Jersey in 1929.

 The council attempted to limit the damage caused to their reputation as a result of the scandal surrounding the resignation of Fidler by agreeing to embark on the major building project at Castle Bromwich with five new goals.
 These were increasing housing output at the estate by a further 4,000 homes, which was aimed to reduce the cost of dwellings, introducing industrialised forms of construction to save labour, attracting new national contractors to work in Birmingham, and increase capacity by providing continuous work for contractors.